-It’s clear that remote work is the future.
-In its State of Remote Work 2021 report, Buffer found that 97.6% of respondents wanted to work remotely, at least some of the time, for the remainder of their career.
+We're still on the heels of "the Great Resignation," and many employers are seeking new ways to stand out to the brightest and best candidates.
+While strong company culture is more important than ever, maintaining that culture in an increasingly remote environment presents a challenge.
+In its State of Remote Work 2022 report, Buffer found that 97% of respondents wanted to work remotely, at least some of the time, for the remainder of their career.
 Forty-five percent of respondents were already fully remote.

-Whether you’re transitioning to a hybrid work model — where employees can split time between physically working in an office space and working remotely or from home — or fully remote work, keeping company culture healthy and consistent may present a challenge.
+Whether you’re transitioning to a hybrid work model — where employees can split time between physically working in an office space and working remotely or from home — or fully remote work, keeping company culture healthy and consistent is key to retaining top talent.
 Here are six ideas to help you maintain your company culture with remote employees.

 Design a Thoughtful Employee Experience